The Sack of Jerusalem

 1 Behold, a day of the LORD is coming, when the spoil taken from you will be divided in the midst of you.
 2 For I will gather all the nations against Jerusalem to battle, and the city shall be taken and the houses plundered and the women ravished; half of the city shall go into exile, but the rest of the people shall not be cut off from the city.
 3 Then the LORD will go forth and fight against those nations as when he fights on a day of battle.
 4On that day his feet shall stand on the Mount of Olives which lies before Jerusalem on the east; and the Mount of Olives shall be split in two from east to west by a very wide valley; so that one half of the Mount shall withdraw northward, and the other half southward.
 5 And the valley of my mountains shall be stopped up, for the valley of the mountains shall touch the side of it; and you shall flee as you fled from the earthquake in the days of Uzziah king of Judah.
 Then the LORD your God will come, and all the holy ones with him.

-- There are those that teach that Chapter 14 is the destruction of Jerusalem and temple in 70 AD.
-Their interpretation becomes symbolic.
-Messiah’s feet standing on the Mount of Olives and the splitting of the mountain explains the gospel is no longer being hindered by the temple.
+- Some teach that Chapter 14 is the destruction of Jerusalem and the temple in 70 AD.
+Their interpretation becomes imagery.
+Messiah’s feet standing on the Mount of Olives and the splitting of the mountain explain that the gospel is no longer hindered by the Jews controlling the temple.

-- There are those that teach that this is the Battle of Armageddon.
-That Antichrist will present himself to the Jews as their Messiah, and King of Judah.
+- Some teach that this is the Battle of Armageddon.
+That Antichrist will present himself to the Jews as their Messiah and King of Judah.
 The battle will be with the King of the North (Assyria) and the king of the South (Egypt), who will attack the city and take it.
-The power behind these two kings will be Gog and Magog as well as the Japanese (or Chinese) from the land of the rising sun.
-Depending on what century the person writing lived, Gog is either the Russian Empire, or the USSR or the new Russia.
+The power behind these two kings will be Gog and Magog, as well as the Japanese (or Chinese) from the land of the rising sun.
+Depending on what century the person writing lived in, Gog is either the Russian Empire, the USSR, or the new Russia.
 The reborn Roman Empire will come from Europe to the aid of the Antichrist.

-- There are those who agree with the Rabbis that this is about the battle of Gog and Magog [Ezek.
+- Some agree with the Rabbis that this is about the battle of Gog and Magog [Ezek.
 38].
 That the LORD will put in the hearts of these nations to come up against Jerusalem.

 And when the thousand years are ended, Satan will be loosed from his prison and will come out to deceive the nations which are at the four corners of the earth, that is, Gog and Magog, to gather them for battle; their number is like the sand of the sea.
 Rev. 20:7-8

-- There are those who believe that in our present geopolitical configuration, after the regathering of the tribes to Israel, Jerusalem will again be sieged as the nations gather to destroy her.
-The Lord returns as King to deliver Judah and Jerusalem from their hands, then rules and reigns for “thousand” years with a rod of iron.
+- Some believe that in our present geopolitical configuration, after the regathering of the tribes to Israel, Jerusalem will again be besieged as the nations gather to destroy her.
+The Lord returns as King to deliver Judah and Jerusalem from their hands, then rules and reigns for a thousand years with a rod of iron.
 He judges the nations as sheep and goats on his return.
-After the thousand years when Satan has been bound, Satan is loosed and the rebellious nations come to stage an attack in the valley near Armageddon.
+After the thousand years when Satan has been bound, Satan is loosed, and the rebellious nations come to stage an attack in the valley near Armageddon.

 Zech.
 14:1 Behold, a day of the LORD is coming, when the spoil taken from you will be divided in the midst of you.
 2 For I will gather all the nations against Jerusalem to battle, and the city shall be taken and the houses plundered and the women ravished; half of the city shall go into exile, but the rest of the people shall not be cut off from the city.

-Many think or teach that day of the Lordis a reference to the physical, second return of the Lord to this earth.
-However, the phrase appears throughout the scriptures and it always is put before judgment or discipline; it is never a pleasant thing.
-However, here it is; the second coming of the Lord which brings about rescue, mourning and judgment.
+Many think or teach that the day of the Lord is a reference to the physical, second return of the Lord to this earth.
+However, the phrase appears throughout the scriptures, and it is always put before judgment or discipline; it is never a pleasant thing.

 If the interpretation is to stay literal, then we must look for yet another attack (future to Zechariah) on the city.
 Jerusalem is one of the most sacked cities in the world, if not THE most.